ManoSeimas/manoseimas.lt/README.rst

 * python

-* ruby, for SASS_

 * mercurial DVCS's

-* C/C++ compiler, python and ruby development headers for compiling python and ruby extensions
+* C/C++ compiler, python and development headers for compiling python extension

 System requirements can be installed all at once using this command::